cloudflare/workers-docs/content/reference/workers-concepts/fetch-event-lifecycle.md

 ## `respondWith()`

-This intercepts the request and allows to send a custom response.
-This is useful when you wish to modify the response before it is sent back to the requester.
+This intercepts the request and allows users to send a custom response.

 If a `fetch` event handler does not call `respondWith()`, the runtime delivers the event to the next registered `fetch` event handler.
-If no event handler calls `respondWith()`, the runtime proxies the request to its destination.
+However, it is best practice to have at least one `fetch` event handler make a call to `respondWith()`, to ensure your Worker function sends a response to the requester.

 ## `waitUntil()`